|(1) Reading/Vocabulary Development. Students understand new vocabulary and use it when reading and writing. Students are expected to:

 ||(A) use conventions of capitalization; and|

 (B) use correct punctuation marks including:

-(ii) comma placement in nonrestrictive phrases, clauses, and contrasting expressions; and
+(i) comma placement in nonrestrictive phrases, clauses, and contrasting expressions;

 (iii) dashes to emphasize parenthetical information.